jarkata/rusql/FAQ.md

 that produce a null value for any column in the output.

 ---
-### Why can't SQLx just look at my database schema/migrations and parse the SQL itself?
+### Why can't RuSQL just look at my database schema/migrations and parse the SQL itself?

 Take a moment and think of the effort that would be required to do that.

-To implement this for a single database driver, SQLx would need to:
+To implement this for a single database driver, RuSQL would need to:

 * know how to parse SQL, and not just standard SQL but the specific dialect of that particular database
 * know how to analyze and typecheck SQL queries in the context of the original schema